 The beautiful Downtown Shopping District of Benson is conveniently located off of I-95, Exit 79 and I-40, Exit 325 and with the new Hampton Inn being adjacent to the 3-acre Benson Dog Park, Benson makes for a great location for traveling with pets.
 Stay overnight and let your dog run and play to their heart's content.
-Suggestions of other pet-friendly activities in Benson, we suggest dinner at one of the follow restaurants or brewery which offer patio or sidewalk seating: Anthony's LaPizza, Cornerstone Cafe or Fainting Goat Brewing Co. (open Wednesday-Saturday)
+Suggestions of other pet-friendly activities in Benson, we suggest dinner at one of the follow restaurants or brewery which offer patio or sidewalk seating: Anthony's LaPiazza, Cornerstone Cafe or Fainting Goat Brewing Co. (open Wednesday-Saturday)

 Before leaving the Benson area, take the tour at Broadslab Distillery and learn about the moonshine industry and Jeremy Norris' story -- it's a must see attraction in the area.

 Four Oaks, I-95 Exits 87 & 90

 Local recreation options and camping with your pets are what you will find in Four Oaks, NC.
 Howell Woods offers cabins for families, hiking, bird watching, kid's activities and more for the whole family and your pets.
 Trails are now part of the history lesson available at the state's largest Civil War battlefield at Bentonville, where you can enjoy hiking along trenches and enjoy trails on the Cole Plantation, the newest pull-off site on this 6,000 acre battlefield.